 Answers to many questions can be found on your iMac in Mac Help.
 For information about Mac Help, see "Getting Answers" on page 32.

-Before you set up your iMac, remove any protective film from the outside of your computer.
+Remove any protective film from the outside of your iMac before you set it up.

 What's in the Box